 Make sure the content is relevant to the target keyword and utilizes closely associated keywords in H2 tags and body paragraphs.

-This will convey full context of your content to search engines and meet user intent on multiple levels.
+This will convey the full context of your content to search engines and meet user intent on multiple levels.

 Take the time to invest in long-form content that is actionable and evergreen.
 Remember, we are content marketers and SEO specialists, not journalists.